sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 Originally this made it easy to implement maps into LambdaMOO, since you could just have your "map waif" store a list of keys and values and have the index verbs set and get data appropriately.
 Then you can use them just like the native map datatype that ToastCore has now.

 There are other uses, though, that make it still useful today.
-For example, ToastCore offers a file abstraction WAIF.
-One of the things you can do is:
+For example, a file abstraction WAIF.
+One of the things you might do is:

 ```
 file = $file:open("thing.txt");